beesanderson/mintbean-hackaton-paint-app/final-paint-app/paint-README.md

 - So because there is just randomly another clone of the `paint-script.js` file that is legit the same exact thing I'm just going to remove the whole button thing and see how that goes.
 I don't even know how that would help the original poster with their issue...

+- Struggle bus is real.
+Found this [cool codepen](https://codepen.io/chrisjaime/pen/lcEpn) that does an alert with the coordinates.
+But honestly I think that last stack overflow messed me up or confused me more then I had to be because this seems pretty simple and straightforward.
+Just from looking at that codepen its legit just a matter of mapping out coordinates in reference to the canvas then resolution and converting them properly for the mouse strokes.
+I guess I could also do a reformat JS variable thing but that seems like it's a lot to do when I should be able to just do this lol

+I guess people also searched for...
+1. canvas move image with mouse
+2. javascript get mouse position on canvas
+3. change mouse position javascript
+4. how to get xy coordinates of mouse
+5. canvas coordinates to pixels
+6. Canvas mouse position wrong
+7. How do I find my mouse coordinates on canvas?
+8. How do we get the position of the mouse cursor on the screen?
+9. How do you find XY coordinates on a mouse?
+10. Which method is used to get the Y coordinate of the point where users have click using mouse button?